INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Ricky Warwick: Wow!
 At the moment… it changes every day.
-I think at the moment I really like the song, “Who Rides the Tiger” at the minute.
+I think I really like the song “Who Rides the Tiger” at the minute.
 I just love the feel.
 I love the vibe of it.
 It’s so much in your face.
 I like the lyric.
 I like the meaning behind it.
 I think the solos between Scott and Damon at the end are just amazing.
-So, that’s the latest one but tomorrow it might be something different “Laughs”
+So, that’s the latest one, but tomorrow it might be something different “Laughs.”

 What if we next go through the album track by track.
-Just comment each song briefly.
+Just comment on each song briefly.

 Ricky Warwick: Yes, okay.

 Ricky Warwick: Yeah.
-I mean that’s a song that obviously was title track the album.
-The lyric is about state of the world, presidential run in America.
-When I was writing it had a big effect on that, watching that freak show that was going on there.
+I mean, that’s a song that obviously was the title track of the album.
+The lyric is about the state of the world, presidential run in America.
+When I was writing, it had a big effect on that, watching that freak show that was going on there.
 That song really came together in the studio quite a lot with Nick, working sort of the time change half-way through.
 Almost going kind of like Sabbath feel.
 That was a lot to do with Nick.
-It’s great Scott Gorham riff to start the song off and yeah.
+It’s a great Scott Gorham riff to start the song off, and yeah.
 I think that song came out really, really well.
-It’s quite different for Black Star Riders and I like it.
+It’s quite different for Black Star Riders, and I like it.

 That song could be an ideal opening song on tour!